91国产精品

 HIP Graduate Student Award Key Information

-The HIP Graduate Student Award encourages graduate students from communities underserved and underrepresented in hematology in the United States and Canada to pursue a career in academic hematology.
+The HIP Graduate Student Award encourages graduate students from communities underrepresented in hematology in the United States and Canada to pursue a career in academic hematology.
 The award is available for students conducting research on hematology-focused projects and is open to doctoral students in their first, second, or third year of graduate school at the time of application.

 The award provides an annual stipend for a two-year period that can be used for tuition/salary/stipend (no more than 70%), research, training-related expenses (including health insurance), and travel to the ASH Annual Meeting and Exposition.